stawberri/imagemin-brunch/README.md

 $ brunch build --production
 ```

-With the default skeleton, `npm run build` should also work.
+If you are using the default skeleton, `npm run build` should also work.